-Ensure DSL and DDSL's are fully up to date and compliant with their level 2, 3 and 4 training.
+Ensure all five DSL and DDSL's are fully up to date and compliant with their level four training.

-AT to attend level 4 CPD September 22.
-AJ to attend level 2 October 22 resulting in all 5 DSL/DDSLs being fully compliant for the academic year.
+GC to attend level 4 CPD September 23.
+This will result in all 5 DSL/DDSLs being fully compliant for the academic year.

-To complete all aspects of the statutory 175/157 annual safeguarding audit from July 22.
+To complete all aspects of the statutory 175/157 annual safeguarding audit.

 Action plan all in place and shared with staff.

-All documents on the website and useful for detail for all stakeholders.
+All documents on the website and useful for coverage and detail for all stakeholders.

-Each curriculum leader to work in new subject development teams and support, monitor and develop subjects across the whole school.
+Each curriculum leader to be part of a subject development team and support, monitor and develop subjects across the whole school.
+Middle leaders to carry out at least one self-review activity across the whole school.

-Subject leaders to have full knowledge of their subjects in practice post Covid.
+Middle leaders to have full knowledge of their subjects in practice and offer areas for development to improve standards across the school.
 Staff across the school to feel fully supported by subject leaders.